nyergler/effective-django/tutorial/models.rst

 We have one method defined on our model, ``__str__``, and this is a good time to start writing tests.
 The ``__str__`` method of a model will get used in quite a few places, and it's entirely conceivable it'd be exposed to end users.
-So it's worth writing a test so we understand how we expect it to operate.
+It's worth writing a test so we understand how we expect it to operate.

 .. literalinclude:: /src/contacts/tests.py